Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] NEW FEATURE #8 (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image: now you can draw the Hull of the part in the exported image.
 	- need to add an option for the Hull color in the preference
 	- Need to add interface in Preference.
-	- save the export option: both in the BBM and in the settings
+	- save the export option in the BBM and load it
 	- need some preference for the watermark?
 - MISSING FEATURE (Alban): Add a "Property" menu item in the contextual menu to edit the text and edit the ruler (even for bricks to display info, change the altitude, and order for everyone?)
 - MISSING FEATURE (Alban): in the generated part list, don't list the sub part of a set, list only the set